top of page

 -

 What happens if my pet is brought to the shelter?If your pet is not readily identifiable by tag or microchip, your pet will be held for a stray holding period.
 Dogs found in the City of Moscow have a 10-day holding period.
 Dogs found outside of Moscow but within Latah County have a 6-day holding period.
 Cats found anywhere within Moscow or Latah County have a 6-day holding period.
 The Shelter will make every effort to contact you regarding your pet during this time.
 Reclaim fees apply in each situation and must be paid prior to reclaiming your pet.
 Unclaimed pets become the property of HSoP following the end of a stray holding period.
 Once this happens, they start the process of becoming ready for adoption.
+Please ensure that all of your pets have accurate ID to increase the chance of being reunited with them if they ever get lost.

 -